bfield1/molecular-dynamics-toy/README.md

 executable provides a debug window.

 Unzip/unarchive/extract the file (attempting to open it will usually do this).
-For the MacOS and Ubuntu releases, you will need to extract it twice (this is a limitation of GitHub's workflows).
+For the MacOS and Ubuntu releases, you may need to extract it twice (this is a limitation of GitHub's workflows).

 Enter the MDToy directory then click on/open MDToy.